koushik995/ACM_s4_cyber_recruit_Koushik/Challenge-3/writeup.md

 # Analysis and Approach

 The PDF could not be opened.
 It required a password.
-So, it’s about password cracking.
-And in image it is said that "no muggle should read it".There was no visible hint inside the PDF name itself.
+So, it’s about password cracking.There was no visible hint inside the PDF name itself.
 So the password had to be extracted.

 I suspected it is likely in a wordlist.
 I used pdfinfo to get the type of pdf and returned an error saying the password was incorrect, confirming encryption.I also checked encryption type using qpdf, it is standard encrypted pdf